Trouble shared is trouble halved.

 (a)A claim or interest, proof of which is filed under section 501 of this title, is deemed allowed, unless a party in interest, including a creditor of a general partner in a partnership that is a debtor in a case under chapter 7 of this title, objects.

 Nothing obviously troubling there until you read and consider the case of Siegel.
-This 9th Circuit case is nearly 20 years old and the issue is remarkably fresh: a dispute with a mortgage lender.
+This 9th Circuit case is more than 20 years old and the issue is remarkably fresh: a dispute with a mortgage lender.

 Siegel and a partner borrowed money to buy a couple of apartment buildings.
 They subsequently defaulted and Siegel filed Chapter 7.
 Freddie Mac, who then held the note, filed a proof of claim in the no-asset Chapter 7.
 Not surprisingly, no one objected to the filed claim.